milcs40/TEScripts/README.md

 ## extract_attributes.R

-This script contains the `extract_attributes` function, that I copied from https://www.biostars.org/p/272889/#418833 It's a usefull function that allows extracting, from a GTF attributes column, a given attribute.
+This script contains the `extract_attributes` function, that I copied from [Biostars](https://www.biostars.org/p/272889/#418833).
+It's a usefull function that allows extracting, from a GTF attributes column, a given attribute.

 ## chromAnnotConv.R

-This script will use a chromosome alias table from UCSC (http://hgdownload.soe.ucsc.edu/goldenPath/hg38/database/chromAlias.txt.gz) to convert the chromosome annotation in a GTF file (first column), to a choosen annotation: `UCSC`, `Ensembl`, `Genbank` or `RefSeq`.
+This script will use a chromosome alias table from [UCSC](http://hgdownload.soe.ucsc.edu/goldenPath/hg38/database/chromAlias.txt.gz). to convert the chromosome annotation in a GTF file (first column), to a choosen annotation: `UCSC`, `Ensembl`, `Genbank` or `RefSeq`.